 Current Hospice Site

 The current site of the Norfolk Hospice Tapping House in Snettisham is already overdeveloped and has problems with power supply and sewage disposal.
 It lacks the potential for the further development that is needed to meet the needs of the area.

 The move from Snettisham to a new site near the A148 at Hillington will provide the Hospice with a more central location within its service area, making it more easily accessible to patients, carers, and volunteer supporters.

 Progress so far

-From the picture above you wil see that the main structure is almost complete.
-This phase should be finished by the end of March 2014.
+From the picture above you wil see that the main structure is now complete.
+The fitting out phase is in progress with phase one due for completion during September and phase two due for completion around the end of November.

-The Hospice Development appeal is now focussed on the interior fitting out of the Hospice.
-All donations can be restricted to chosen areas if requested..
+The Hospice Development appeal is focussed on the interior fitting out of the Hospice.
+All donations can be restricted to chosen areas if requested.

 A commissioning process is in progress between the Hospice and the North and West Norfolk Commissioners.
-We are already providing Hospice at Home care and supporting End of Life beds in a local care home.
+We are already providing Hospice at Home care .
 The continuation of support for the communities we serve remains essential.

 New revenue generating initiatives are already in place to ensure that the ongoing costs of the new Hospice can be met